 Just two months later, Van Naarden won another verdict – this time in Mercer County, N.J. for more than $6 million – for the family of the late-Toniquea Rivers.
 The 20-year-old Trenton woman died as a result of medical negligence on the part of paramedics just days after giving birth to her son.

 Over the course of the trial, Van Naarden proved to the jury that Rivers died because Capital Health Systems allowed an untrained, unskilled student paramedic to intubate her and monitor her on the way to the hospital during which the endotracheal tube became dislodged – a fact that went unnoticed.
 To win the verdict, Van Naarden had to overcome New Jersey’s restrictive legal tenant known as “qualified immunity,” which provides paramedics extra protection against negligence claims (read The Trentonian’s story).
 Law360 called the verdict “NJ’s First For EMT Misconduct” (read the story).
+It ranked as the sixth largest verdict overall in New Jersey for 2017, and the third highest medical malpractice verdict in the state for that year, according to The New Jersey Law Journal.

 In February 2016, Van Naarden won a Philadelphia jury verdict of more than $5 million on behalf of two men who were injured as a result of medical malpractice after doctors failed to properly treat a chemical burn to their hands.
 As a result, one of the men, Antonio Crespo, an up-and-coming Latino guitarist, lost portions of two fingers and can no longer professionally play the 10-string cuatro guitar for which he was known.
 The verdict made The Legal Intelligencer’s list of the largest verdicts in Pennsylvania for 2016 (read about the case).